Citation Keys

 4. bare strings (text quoted in single or double quotes)

-There are 3 ways you can build subformulae:
+There are 5 ways you can build subformulae:

 1. composition: (auth + title)

 2. alternates: (auth || title) (use the first thing that returns any text, so auth if that returns text, otherwise title).
+Note the test-filters like .len *will skip to the next formula if it fails; see also sequence below

 3. ternaries: (auth ? year : title) (if auth returns any text, use year, otherwise use title).
 Ternary operators have the format condition ? output_if_true : output_if_false, and you can use it like an if-or statement.